kamaslau/trial-mysql/README.md

 ## Default user for dashboard

+Default logins should only be used in local/dev environments.

 | Username | Password |
 | -------- | -------- |
 | root     | 123456   |